-The Democratic victories we saw earlier this month were so inspiring and now progressives across the country are deciding to run for office to flip seats and take on Republicans in 2018.
+The Democratic victories we saw last November and December were so inspiring, and now progressives across the country are deciding to run for office to flip seats and take on Republicans in 2018.
 It’s incredibly exciting, but also requires a well thought out plan.
 Launching a campaign is a huge decision, and you need to be prepared to ensure your campaign has a strong start.

 Your launch day should be one of the biggest fundraising and outreach days of your campaign.
 Yet time after time we see lackluster launches and campaigns struggling to capitalize on the energy from the day.

 If we want to win even bigger in 2018, Democratic and progressive campaigns need to start with a strong foundation, and that starts with preparing before launch day.

 Before you write your announcement speech, get your topline messaging and talking points in order first.
 Once you have those squared away put together a press kit with a media advisory and background material (including your bio, accomplishments, and photos) While you don’t need to have every element of your platform in place, include your stance on major issues.
 It’s also a good idea to to write an op-ed announcing why you’re running, and have your communications team work on getting placements in local newspapers.
 This can be similar to your announcement speech, but with a few tweaks for publication.

 Tip: Your launch day, along with the days after, will be the when you get the most free press, so maximize it!
 If a local news or radio station wants to interview you, make time for it, because that opportunity might not come up again.

 The phrase “if you’re not on the internet, you don’t exist” has perhaps never been more true than on a campaign’s launch day.